Microsoft Adds Guest Access to Microsoft Teams

 Microsoft Team "owners" are empowered to invite guests.
 A team owner can be any end user in an organization using Office 365 where Teams is enabled.
 The team that gets created can be either public or private.
 Team owners set the permissions for the team members.
 They can control whether guests can create "channels, tabs and connectors," as well as notifications via "@[name]" mentions, plus access to the use of "GIFs, stickers and memes," according to Microsoft's "Teams and Channels" FAQ.

 In essence, a "channel" is just a focused chat conversation.
 A "tab" is part of the user interface in Microsoft Teams, which can be used to add applications and bots to the Microsoft Teams experience.
 The "@mentions" feature lets Microsoft Teams users flag other users, or even other channels or teams, by adding the "@" symbol before those names.
-A team owner can up to 999 people to a particular team.
+A team owner can have up to 999 people to a particular team.

 On the applications side, Microsoft announced earlier this week that it expanded Microsoft Teams by adding support for Botkit, a toolkit for making bots for internal or external use.
 In addition, Microsoft plans to support the integration of ServiceNow service management solutions to show notifications in Microsoft Teams.
 Other additions coming to Microsoft Teams include integrations with Atlassian and GitHub developer collaboration tools.
 Microsoft's new partnership with Adobe, announced last week, will add collaboration capabilities in Microsoft Teams for the "Adobe Creative Cloud, Document Cloud and Experience Cloud."

 Guests in Microsoft Teams have a few restrictions by default, according to this "Guest Access in Microsoft Teams" document.
-They can's share chat files or add applications.
+They can't share chat files or add applications.
 Guests can't create a team or view organizational charts by default.
 They also can't search for a public team and join it.
 They have to be invited.

 IT pros ultimately have control over Team owners by specifying who can or cannot create a group in Office 365.
 Microsoft Teams is turned on by default tenancy wide for business Office 365 users, so IT pros wanting to disable access have to revoke individual Microsoft Teams licenses for end users via the Office 365 Admin Center or via PowerShell.
 In contrast, Office 365 Education users have the Microsoft Teams feature turned off by default.